jchenche/interpreter/README.md

 # Interpreter for Gavagai
-An interpreter for a programming language, called Gavagai, I designed for fun and exploration.
+An interpreter for an imperative programming language, called Gavagai, I designed for fun and exploration.

 ## Instructions to run
 ### Must install Haskell Stack first (refer to https://docs.haskellstack.org/en/stable/README/)